2021 Best Wildlife Management Colleges for Non-Traditional Students in the Great Lakes Region

 Develop a broad-based interdisciplinary skill set to solve complex environmental problems like climate change, alternative energy and sustainability with a specialized online degree from Southern New Hampshire University.

 The school has a low student loan default rate of 2.2%.
-There are approximately 3,974 students at UW - Stevens Point that take at least one class online.
+Approximately 3,974 students take at least one class online at UW - Stevens Point.
 1,555 students are part time.

 University of Wisconsin - Madison comes in at #3 in this year's ranking.
 UW - Madison is a fairly large public school located in the city of Madison.
 UW - Madison not only placed well in our non-traditional rankings.
 It is also #2 on our Best Colleges for Wildlife Management in the Great Lakes Region list.

 About 0.2% of UW - Madison students default on their loans in three years, which is lower than average.
-There are approximately 11,375 students at UW - Madison that take at least one class online.
-4,683 students are part time.
+Approximately 11,375 students take at least one class online at UW - Madison.
+4,683 of UW - Madison students are attending part time.

 Non-Traditional Student Rankings in Majors Related to Wildlife